MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-sandbox/windows-sandbox-overview.md

 ## Prerequisites

-- Windows 10 Pro, Enterprise or Education build 18305 or Windows 11 (*Windows Sandbox is currently not supported on Home SKUs*)
+- Windows 10 Pro, Enterprise or Education build 18305 or Windows 11 (*Windows Sandbox is currently not supported on Windows Home edition*)
 - AMD64 architecture
 - Virtualization capabilities enabled in BIOS
 - At least 4 GB of RAM (8 GB recommended)